Selling Your House At Auction

 We recommend that you go with one of the larger and more established auction houses, as the generally have the largest databases of property buyers.

 Selling at auction can be tricky as there are so many auctioneers in the UK.
 If you need to sell your house quickly at auction, it’s a good idea to choose an auctioneer that specialises in what you’re selling.
 Some estate agents have specialist auction divisions, and it is these types of auctioneers who will have a greater understanding of the market, and a better chance of achieving a higher price for your property.

 Some of the larger and better auctioneer houses in the UK have been featured in this article from The Telegraph, which gives a comprehensive breakdown of the top 20 auction houses in the UK.
 The costs, reputations and procedures for most auction houses differ in their own ways.
 It is worth doing some research if you’re considering selling your home through an auction house and review some auction house catalogues to check the standards and presentation of available properties.

-Selling your house at auction is never guaranteed, and even if the property doesn’t sell, you will still need to pay the professional fees.
+Selling your house at auction is never guaranteed, and even if the property doesn’t sell, you will still need to pay the professional selling at auction fees.
 To give yourself the best chance at selling your property at auction, Good Move recommend that you go with one of the larger and more established auction houses, as the generally have the largest databases of property buyers.

 We suggest letting interested parties fight it out on the day with other buyers.